sdeb-alpinisteF/CygnusX-Project3/README.md

 4. Triggering influence of local stellar feedback on protostar formation -

 Cygnus X is a site for many young stars and a rich deposit of molecular gas raises the question of whether there is evidence of triggered star formation in this region.
 I discussed such a specific case of potential triggering () In this work I look into any potential association between radiative feedback and protostellar formation.
-Using Support Vector Machine I find there is support for triggering.
+Using Support Vector Machine I find there is evidence for triggering.